Skip to main content

 A deeper examination of age-related decline requires moving beyond organ systems and into the cellular and molecular machinery that governs our physiology.
 The erosion of function we experience with age is, at its core, a manifestation of decreased bioenergetic capacity and faltering intercellular communication.

 Hormonal strategies, when viewed through this high-resolution lens, are interventions aimed at restoring the integrity of fundamental biological processes.
-The decline in like testosterone and estradiol is a critical event that initiates a cascade of downstream dysfunctions, impacting everything from mitochondrial respiration and insulin signaling to the inflammatory state of the central nervous system.
+The decline in sex hormones like testosterone and estradiol is a critical event that initiates a cascade of downstream dysfunctions, impacting everything from mitochondrial respiration and insulin signaling to the inflammatory state of the central nervous system.

 The Neuro-Metabolic Consequences of Hormonal Decline